-💝 def ibtech The AED Status Screen is used to provide a quick overview of the DDU- 2000 Series AED's status and to display select information without turning the unit on in AED Mode.
-AED status Battery status OK Expires 01/2018 With the AED off, press and release the CENTER softkey button to display the AED Status Screen.
+💝 def ibtech The AED Status Screen shown at left is used to provide a quick overview of the DDU-2000 Series AED's status and to display select information without turning the unit on in AED Mode.
+AED status Battery status OK Expires 01/20xx With the AED off, press and release the CENTER softkey button to display the AED Status Screen.
 The AED Status Screen will be displayed for a short period of time.
-Pads status AED S/N Adult Expires 06/2018 099999999 If the unit does not turn on, check to make sure a good battery pack is installed.
+Pads status AED S/N Adult Expires 06/20xx 099999999 If the unit does not turn on, check to make sure a good battery pack is installed.
 (Refer to the "Troubleshooting" section in this chapter.)
-Battery S/N Software version 0999999999 V2.2 From the AED Status Screen you can enter Maintenance Mode by pressing the softkey button to the right of the Tool Icon .
+Battery S/N Software version 0999999999 Vx.x From the AED Status Screen you can enter Maintenance Mode (see Chapter 8 for details) by pressing the softkey button to the right of the Tool Icon .